Please note, our articles may contain referral or affiliate links.

 - Hydration pack with 2 liters of water

-- Headlamp (a must if going into the caves)
+- Headlamp or flashlight (a must if going into the caves)

 - Extra batteries for your headlamp (or take an extra as a backup)